-Software Solutions achieved substantial revenue growth, increasing by 26.8% to \$1,248.5 million.
+Software Solutions achieved strong revenue growth, increasing by 14.8% to \$1,433.7 million.

 The Software team helps customers maximise business value from their software investments through effective procurement, deployment, management and use.
-Many new customers and contracts were won during the year as we increased our leadership position in the Australian market.
-While the revenue gains were impressive, the margins are lower in large subscriptionbased agreements for big corporations and government.
-The opportunity in these new accounts is to sell across the Data#3 portfolio and extend the services within the solution lifecycle.
+We won many new customers and contracts during the year which increased our leadership position in the Australian market.
+While the revenue gains were very pleasing, the margins are typically relatively low in large subscription-based agreements for big corporations and government.

+The opportunity in these new accounts is to sell across the Data3 portfolio and extend the services within the solution lifecycle.
 This strategy is consistent with the increased emphasis by major global vendors to reward partners on customer success and the overall long-term customer experience.